Fort Worth Water Quality at a Glance

 Is Fort Worth’s tap water safe to drink?

-What is Fort Worth doing about drought?
+What is Fort Worth doing about PFAS contamination?

 What are Fort Worth’s current water restrictions?